 Yes, this is Spartan, but remember it’s something you typically do for a short period of time until you’re feeling a lot better, and then you can reintroduce things one by one.
 Then, as you notice which foods cause which reactions you can make more mindful decisions.

 I added a few key supplements on a daily basis to help with my issues.
 First, I added a multivitamin.
-Next was fish oil, which can aid in the healing of the digestive lining and can decrease inflammation in the body.
-I incorporated L-glutamine supplements twice a day, before each meal (on an empty stomach) to help repair the digestive lining.
+Next was fish oil, which may aid in the healing of the digestive lining and can decrease inflammation in the body.
+I incorporated L-glutamine supplements twice a day, before each meal (on an empty stomach) to help with my digestive lining.
 Finally I added probiotics, specifically ones that included S. Bouldarii, which some research suggests might help with IBS.

-Beyond removing the wrong stuff, and adding more of the right stuff, there were some lifestyle interventions I applied.
+Beyond removing the wrong stuff, and adding more of the right stuff, there were some lifestyle interventions I applied as well.

-A. Squat instead of sitting on your toilet.
+A. I squat instead of sitting on the toilet.

-B. Don’t do anything before a morning bowel movement.
+B. I don’t do anything before a morning bowel movement.

 Another reason for my IBS was that over the years I had diminished urges to go to the bathroom, whereas the normal person’s G.I. tract gives strong urges for the bathroom.